24030332905026-ui/DBMS-LAB-ASSIGNMENT/README.md

 - GitHub

-# 🐬 MySQL Mastery - Complete Learning Repository
+# 🐬 DBMS Learning-Journey - Complete Learning Repository

 A comprehensive, structured learning resource for mastering MySQL from fundamentals to advanced concepts.
 This repository is organized according to a university-level database curriculum, covering everything from basic DDL commands to advanced SQL concepts.